Amsterdam for Digital Nomads

 Feeling clubby?
 Techno fuels the clubs of Amsterdam.
 Once home to the legendary Trouw, which was a converted newspaper factory.
 The owners then went onto build a dance darling in a former school, aptly called De School, which had a 24 hour license, art spaces, colossal chill out area/smoking lounge, outdoor terrace, gym and restaurant.
 Unfortunately, the pandemic brought an abrupt end to recess.
 Should they come up with a new project, it will be one to watch.

 Rembrandtplein offers up a wide range of clubs that covers most tastes for the location and ambience.
-Among them are Escape, Claire, and Air.
+Among them are Escape and Air.
 Nearby on Reguliersdwaarstraat AKA Amsterdam’s most famous gay street, you’ll find Club NYX and karaoke bar extraordinaire Duke of Tokyo nestled in among a row of solid, bars, and restaurants.
 You’ll be forgiven if you take more than one handcrafted, speakeasy cocktail from Door 74

 In October, Amsterdam hosts ADE or Amsterdam Dance Event.
 Warehouses, squares, and every other free clever spaces are converted into dance palaces, replete with lounge areas, other parties stacked upon parties.
 In November, the International Documentary Filmfestival Amsterdam (IDFA) holds court, offering film labs, talks, and tons of documentaries from around the globe.